What is XBRL? A Complete Guide

 What is XBRL?

-XBRL as we know it today is primarily based on the XBRL 2.1 specification, published in final form (a “Recommendation”) on 31st December 2003.
-Since then, XBRL International has led the evolution of the standard to meet a wide variety of needs.
-CoreFiling has taken a leading role in the development of the standard, keeping it fresh and relevant to the needs of business data collectors and providers.
+XBRL Reporting as we know it today is primarily based on the XBRL 2.1 specification, published in its current form (as a “Recommendation”) on 31st December 2003.
+Since then, XBRL International has led the evolution of the standard to meet a wide variety of needs, with members around the world contributing to its development.

 It is normal for each role to be played by a different organisational stakeholder.
 We can see this by looking at some live filing programmes.